joraso/ToolBox/README.md

 #### Currently incuded:
 - Example of an overloading operators for a custom object.
+- Sample usage of decorators, with an example timer/log decorator.
 - PyQt practice and examples, including:
     - A simple "Hello World" popup, demonstrating very basic usage.
     - A True/False popup quiz with rudimentary layouts, buttons, and simple signal/slot usage.